tinysec/rtypes/README.md

 # Reverse Types.
+A stupid but useful method to help reverse Windows.

-This project include header files that contain undocuments types can be compiled by both WDK , IDAPro , BinaryNinja to help reverse Windows.
+This project include header files that contain undocuments types can be compiled by both WDK , IDAPro , BinaryNinja.

 ## 1. Use for develop
 Just copy header files in the `include` directory.